Evangelos Goussis: Murder of Lewis Caine

 Lewis Caine (also known as Sean Vincent) was an underworld figure based in Melbourne, and boyfriend of lawyer Zarah Garde-Wilson.
 Caine had lived with Garde-Wilson for a period of approximately two years before his death.

 On 8 May 2004 Goussis and associate Keith Faure travelled to Melbourne from Geelong to meet with Caine in a Carlton hotel at the invitation of Faure.
 The body of Caine was found with a single gunshot wound to his head in a dead-end Brunswick street on 8 May 2004.
 At his trial for the murder of Caine, Goussis claimed self-defence, stating Caine produced a gun and fired at him; however, the gun jammed.
-Goussis stated he then shot Caine to the head with a single shot before dumping his body in the laneway.
+Goussis stated he then shot Caine in the head with a single shot before dumping his body in the laneway.
 Goussis was found guilty by a jury for the murder of Caine.